plasma4/magix-fix/DOCS.md

 - You can also access other properties like `prop.displayName`.
 (See how to *create* an property in the Basic mod structure section.)
 - About `unit` properties, they are weird.
 If you want to actually access info about the owned unit then you have to use `var u = G.unitsOwned[G.unitsOwnedNames.indexOf('scout')]`. (`u` would be undefined here if scouts aren't visible in the Production tab.)
 Then you can access specific properties like `u.targetAmount`.
 - Also, you may want to consider using `eval()` or `Function()` to replace function contents.
 Depending on if you need mod support you may need to be specific about your replacement.
 If necessary you may need to modify base functions for custom features, or it's the easiest way to do something.
 Unfortunately Magix is super rude and doesn't play very politely, so you might be in for some more trouble if you want to support both Magix and base game.
 If you're trying to develop something alongside `magix-fix` then it's suggested to check the `magixLoaded` and you almost certainly want your mod to load AFTER.
+- Handling of population is done in the `population` resource's tick function.
+(Tip: it is usually easier to find a specific item like resources by searching up `'population',` with the Find tool since it gets rid of many incorrect results.)
 - Code executed at launch is located in `G.Launch()`. `G.Launch()` then calls `G.Init()` once image resources are done loading.
 - `l(what: String)`: Gets the HTML element with ID `what`.
 - `choose(arr: object[])`/`shuffle(arr: object[])`: Chooses a random item in the array; shuffles items in the array.